-The Agency Program Administrator is responsible for initiating notification to the Executive Director of any misuse of the purchase card.
-Misuse of the purchase card will result in revocation of card privileges and may result in additional disciplinary action up to and including discharge as deemed necessary by the Executive Director or designee.
+The Agency Program Administrator is responsible for notifying the Executive Director of any Misuse of the Purchase Card.
+Misuse of the Purchase Card will result in revocation of card privileges and may result in additional disciplinary action up to and including discharge as determined by the Executive Director or designee.